 What Is Standardized Work?

 First, consider what is a standard?
 A standard usually represents the best way that the organization knows how to do something at any given moment.
 Assuming the standard is a good one, this ensures a quality product.
-Furthermore, in a lean environment, in order to minimize waste in the process, employees execute each step within a specific window of time-related to customer demand.
+Furthermore, in a lean workplace, in order to minimize waste in the process, employees execute each step within a specific window of time-related to customer demand.

 Standardized work means there is a written description giving the “best practices” for how the work should be accomplished.
 This description will typically include: